-But before I dove into those waters, I chose to start the day by diving into some authentic Belgian chocolates at Aarden’s Chocolates in Stayner, Ontario, an authentic chocolaterie owned and operated by Mark Aarden and his wife, Monica.
+Before I dove into those waters at Scandinave, I chose to start the day by diving into something even more indulgent: authentic Belgian chocolates at Aarden’s Chocolates in Stayner, Ontario, a chocolaterie owned and operated by Mark Aarden and his wife, Monica.

 Sufficiently wired on chocolate, it was time to head to the Blue Mountains, where I was fully prepared to exchange my sugar high for another kind of happy place: Scandinave Spa.